HughesNet Business Internet Review 2022

 Is HughesNet for Business any good?

-HughesNet business internet is okay to middling, but it has some limitations.
-It's slower and more expensive than other types of internet connections.
-If you can get cable, fiber, or wireless internet at your business location, that's what we'd recommend first.
-HughesNet for Business is a good choice for small B&Bs in rural areas, for example, but not for factories in the suburbs.
+If you can get one of these other internet types at your business location, that's what we'd recommend first.
+But HughesNet for Business plans are a good choice for small B&Bs in rural areas or similar setups.

 *If you exceed your monthly plan data, you will experience reduced speeds, typically 1-3 Mbps, until the next billing cycle.
 Data as of 4/01/20.
 Offers and availability may vary by location and are subject to change.